MarcNo/openshift-home-lab/README.md

 # openshift-home-lab
-Sample script to build a KVM environment for OpenShift 3.7 in my homelab
+Sample script to build a KVM environment for OpenShift 3.10 in my homelab

+...This README needs updating for 3.10...

 [I](mailto:mnozell@redhat.com) (irc: [MarcNo](mailto:marc@nozell.com))
 needed to setup a local OpenShift environment for experimentation on a